How Much Does an Executive Assistant Cost? (2026 Guide)

 3. Remote vs. In-House

+In-house assistants come with overhead beyond salary: office space and equipment, benefits and pension contributions, paid leave and sick days, and recruitment and onboarding costs.
 Remote assistants eliminate these overheads, making the effective cost difference even larger than salary comparisons suggest.

 4. Full-Time vs. Part-Time